-

 Issue 27, June 10, 1921 Highlights

 The lead article for the “Liberal Jewish Newspaper” of Breslau is authored by a Reform Jewish rabbi, Martin Salomonski (from Frankfurt on the Oder, later in Berlin) on the Feast of Weeks or Shavuot.
-Dr. Salmonski uses the meaning of … Continue reading
+Dr. Salomonski uses the meaning of … Continue reading

 Jewish Liberal Newspaper, April 22, 1921